Skip to Content

 Can Polar Bears Swim?

-Polar bears also have a thick layer of fat called blubber, which helps keep them insulated when swimming long distances.
+Polar bears have a thick layer of fat called blubber, which helps keep them insulated when swimming long distances.

 Polar bears are apex predators.
 Please find out how they hunt in this article I wrote.